Nikhilapothamsetty/qml-final-project-qcnn-annni/read.md

 ## 📜 Overview

 I created a small 4-qubit quantum system using a physics model called ANNNI.
-For different values of a setting called kappa (κ), we:
+For different values of a setting called kappa (κ) we:

 Find the system’s most stable state (called the ground state),

 Use a basic quantum neural network (QCNN) to look at that state,

-Predict if κ is less than or greater than 0.6, which tells us which phase the system is in.
+Predict if κ is less than or greater than 0.6 which tells us which phase the system is in.

 Our QCNN isn’t trained — it just uses random values.
 This project is like a demo to show that even this simple setup can still give useful result

 ---

-## 🧩 Code Breakdown
+## 🧩 Code explanation

 ### 1. **Imports**